Adyen/adyen-prestashop/README.md

 ### Disclaimer
 We only support the plugin with no customizations.
-Please make sure before you raise an issue that you revisit it on a newly installed "vanilla" prestashop environment.
+Please make sure before you raise an issue that you revisit it on a newly installed "vanilla" PrestaShop environment.
 With this practise you can make sure that the issue is not created by a customization or a third party plugin.

 # For developers